Talking Heads with Ayesha Ibrahim, Honey Corn UK (Recorded 19 Feb 2025)

 Talking Heads – Inspirational Speaker Series

-Our Purchase Power speakers will share invaluable insights into their strategic journeys, operational challenges, decision-making processes, and the opportunities they have seized.
+You are now able to watch our Purchase Power speakers on demand and see the invaluable insights into their strategic journeys, operational challenges, decision-making processes, and the opportunities they have seized.

 In this session, we are thrilled to welcome Ayesha Ibrahim, Founder and CEO of Honey Corn, and the UK's Leading Innovative Entrepreneur of 2020, to our Talking Heads series.